No shot: U.S. schools unlikely to mandate COVID-19 vaccines anytime soon

+Healthcare & PharmaceuticalsNo shot: U.S. schools unlikely to mandate COVID-19 vaccines anytime soon

-(Reuters) - Pfizer’s COVID-19 vaccine won approval for use in children as young as 12 from the U.S. Food and Drug Administration this week - but do not expect schools to require shots for students anytime soon amid public hesitation and political hurdles.
+Pfizer's (PFE.N) COVID-19 vaccine won approval for use in children as young as 12 from the U.S. Food and Drug Administration this week - but do not expect schools to require shots for students anytime soon amid public hesitation and political hurdles.

 State governments for the most part can order that a vaccine be required for a child to attend a K-12 public school, said Dorit Rubinstein Reiss, a University of California-Hastings law professor who researches school mandates and the legal issues around vaccines.